Finite mixture representations of zero-and-$N$-inflated distributions for count-compositional data: Simulation studies

 \subsection{Simulated data analysis examples}

 This simulation exercise shows the utility of both distributions for addressing zero-inflation in count-compositional data.
 We simulate two data sets, each containing $500$ observations.
-The data-generating processes (DGPs) are based on the ZANIM and ZANIDM models, following their respective stochastic representations given in Proposition \ref{prop:sthocastic_representation_zanim} and Definition \ref{def:zanidm_sthocastic_representation}.
-As the parameter values used here match those in Figure \ref{fig:comparison_zanim_zanidm_pmf}, Table \ref{tab:theoretical_moments}, and Table \ref{tab:theoretical_covariance}, they are particularly challenging.
+The data-generating processes (DGPs) are based on the ZANIM and ZANIDM distributions, following their respective stochastic representations given in \autoref{prop:stochastic_representation_zanim} and \autoref{def:zanidm_stochastic_representation}.
+As the parameter values used here match the imbalanced configurations used for \autoref{fig:comparison_zanim_zanidm_pmf}, \autoref{tab:theoretical_moments}, and \autoref{tab:theoretical_covariance}, they are particularly challenging.
 Specifically, we have $\bm{\theta} = (0.05, 0.70, 0.25)$ under ZANIM and $\bm{\alpha} = (2.0, 28.0, 10.0)$ under ZANIDM, with $\bm{\zeta} = (0.05, 0.15, 0.10)$ and $N = 30$ trials in each case.